Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-03-11-the-language-of-learning.md

 I should explain why I’m interested in failure!
 My background is in software engineering.
 I have spent the last ten years developing and deploying services for a significant Software as a Service (SaaS) company.
 SaaS providers build software models of interrelated, increasingly automated services.
 These services run online in the cloud.
 Customers expect modern online systems to run 24 hours a day, 365 days a year.
 These expectations have only accelerated the complexity of this software.
 Given the pressures on these systems, it is impressive that they function effectively most of the time.
 However, they do fail, often in unexpected and unusual ways.

 I am increasingly surprised by how our industry reviews these failures.
 The software industry often focuses on collaboration, positive culture, and employee well-being.
 Yet, rather than embrace the opportunity to learn, the default response to these failures is often to seek blame.
 Wondering why this is the case, I re-read the documentation for an existing review process.
 Terms like “corrective action”, “nonconformity”, "verdict", and “review board” suddenly struck me as ominous, perhaps even punitive.
 This thought led me to consider how terminology influences the outcome of a review.
-Can language explain our tendency to assign blame?
+Can language we use in reviews explain our tendency to assign blame?

 ![PNG image representing blame by illustrating a shadow pointing at a businessman](https://github.com/Sterling-Cooper/Sterling-Cooper.github.io/blob/main/_assets/language-blame.png?raw=true)
 ##### Figure 1: Shadow pointing and blaming (Canva/vchal n.d.).